 - INFOR the County's financial system

 - Ceridian Dayforce (for Human Resources)

 - ProPhoenix (for public safety)

-- OnBase (document management)
+- 18

-The Employee

-Handbook also

-includes guidance

-to employees on

-how to handle the
+The Employee Handbook also includes guidance to employees on how to handle the County's information system.

-County's

-information system.

 The County has 235 systems in place at the County.
 Not all the systems are under IMSD's jurisdiction.